geochicasosm/data_scripts_lascallesdelasmujeres/README.en.md

 Define [HERE](http://tools.geofabrik.de/calc/) the BBOX of the city to be treated.

-Create a folder inside the project folder with the name of the city to be treated (lowercase, no spaces).
+Create a folder inside the folder called "data", with the name of the city to be treated (lowercase, no spaces).
 Examples:

  **barcelona**